codeperfectordie/SkyblockMod/README.md

 This mod is for bedrock minecraft (not java).

-Run the skyblock.mcworld file to import the world
+Download then double click the skyblock.mcworld file to import the world.